MeeFoundation/mee-js-sdk/README.md

   - **is_sensitive**: is this data sensitive?;

 ## Callback
-  How to receive the data from the Mee Identity Agent response When Mee JS SDK will receive the response, the callback you provided will be called.
+  To receive the data from the Mee Identity Agent response: when the Mee JS SDK receives the response, the callback you provided will be called.
 The callback argument will contain an object with either data or an error.
 <details>
   <summary>
     Typescript